Jc2k/aiojellyfin/README.md

 Simple asyncio library for accessing Jellyfin.

-NOTE: This library is meant to provide what is needed for Music Assistant.
+This library is meant to provide what is needed for Music Assistant.
 At this time it is *not* meant to be a thorough and complete Jellyfin wrapper.